AdobeDocs/adobeio-runtime/quickstart.md

 ## Next Steps

-I/O Runtime fully delivers on the serverless promise.
-Developers should be aware of serverless best practices - don’t use monolithic app design patterns.
+I/O Runtime fully delivers on the serverless promise, but success requires developers to be aware of, and employ, serverless best practices.

-At the same time, we are aware that this is just the beginning of the trip.
-We hope to work with you to enhance our platform and increase customer satisfaction.
+At the same time, this is just the beginning for Adobe I/O Runtime and you are encouraged to help enhance the platform and help to guide its future.
+The following sections provide multiple ways for you to engage with the Adobe I/O Runtime team and suggest improvements to the platform and its documentation.

+### Social media

+You can follow the Adobe I/O team on [Twitter](https://twitter.com/adobeio), [Medium](https://medium.com/@AdobeIO), and [Youtube](https://www.youtube.com/channel/UCDtYqOjS9Eq9gacLcbMwhhQ).

+### Support

+If you have issues with Adobe I/O Runtime, you can use the [Adobe I/O Runtime Forum](https://forums.adobe.com/community/adobe-io/adobe-io-runtime).

+If you have issues with the documentation, you can submit a pull request through the [Adobe I/O Runtime GitHub repository](https://github.com/AdobeDocs/adobeio-runtime).

+You can also check the [FAQ](resources/faq.md) for answers to some of the most common questions.